 ‘Certainly,’ the waiter said and led us to a table.

 A treat for P2 from Switzerland who enjoyed a “typical” Australian meal of grilled meat and servings of vegetables from the smorgasbord.
-We all enjoyed our meals, the wine and choice of vegetables or salads offered.
+We all enjoyed our meals, the wine and choice of vegetables offered.
 The staff took care to cook the meat to our specifications.
 I was pleased to have quail.
 The drive back from Strahan had created an appetite and the K-Team men just had to indulge in some cheesecake.
 My aunty and I shared a dessert of meringue, cream and berries.
 As I sipped my peppermint tea, some familiar faces.

 ‘It’s them again,’ I whispered.